After damaging Reuters report, J&J doubles down on talc safety message

 NEW YORK/LOS ANGELES (Reuters) - Johnson & Johnson Inc’s statement was unequivocal.

 "The FDA has tested Johnson's talc since the '70s.
 Every single time it did not contain asbestos," the company said in a Dec.
 19 tweet.
-It followed by several days the publication of a Reuters investigatihere that found the healthcare conglomerate knew for decades that the carcinogen lurked in its Baby Powder and other cosmetic talc products.
+It followed by several days the publication of a Reuters investigation (here) that found the healthcare conglomerate knew for decades that the carcinogen lurked in its Baby Powder and other cosmetic talc products.

 The tweet, posted under the handle @JNJNews, didn't mention that the U.S. Food and Drug Administration (FDA) found traces of asbestos in the company's Shower to Shower talc in 1973, as revealed in agency documents here reviewed by Reuters.
 And it is only one of dozens of tweets conveying a similar message about talc safety since the Reuters article appeared Dec.
 14.